-Teachers and youth organization leaders are welcome to check out technology sets to use in the classroom or at afterschool programs for free.
-This project is supported by the U.S. Institute of Museum and Library Services under the provisions of the Library Services and Technology Act, administered in California by the State Librarian.
+Teachers and youth organization leaders are welcome to check out technology sets to use in the classroom or at afterschool programs for free!
+Check them out for a month with your library card.
+Checkout and returns at Madelyn Helling Library or Truckee Library.

 How long can we keep the sets and can we reserve them in advance?